 “Mass tourism is not what we need,” says Jean-Guy who originally hails from Brittany and arrived at Tenerife some 16 years ago as a backpacker.
 He works as a ecotourism guide for various activities around the island, including birdwatching and, as I will discover a couple of days later, stargazing at Mount Teide.
 “We need people who are respectful to nature.
 We have too many people and they are not respectful.”

-According to him, 42% of the island is protected, and there are 500 endemic species in Tenerife.
+According to him, 42% of the island is protected, and there are more than 2,000 endemic species in Tenerife – there are 659 in the UK.
 Currently, there is a pair of ospreys nesting on Los Gigantes rocks in Teno natural park.
 There are lots of walking trails on the island but still people venture off the trails, something which annoys Jean-Guy, as the trails are there to protect the wildlife.

 2 Organic Tenerife Wine Tasting